Anxiety can feel exhausting.

 How therapy helps with anxiety

-How long does it take to feel better?
 While there’s no magic timeline, many people start to notice some relief within a few sessions.
 With regular therapy, significant improvement is often seen in about 4–12 sessions (roughly 1–3 months) for moderate anxiety.
 Of course, everyone is different – if your anxiety is more severe or has been around for years, it may take longer (and that’s okay).
 We will regularly check in about how you’re feeling and adjust our plan.
 Some clients choose to continue therapy for longer-term support, while others feel ready to conclude after reaching their goals.
 You and your therapist will decide together what pace and duration make sense.
 Our ultimate goal is to give you the tools to manage anxiety on your own and not need us anymore!

-Between-session practice: One thing to know – therapy isn’t a passive experience.
+One thing to know – therapy isn’t a passive experience.
 You’ll get the most out of it if you practice techniques between sessions.
-Don’t worry, this isn’t school and there are no grades!
+Don’t worry, this isn’t school, and there are no grades!
 But we might agree on a small homework task each week: for example, trying a 5-minute meditation daily, doing a real-life exposure exercise (like speaking up once in a meeting), or writing down anxious thoughts and coming up with alternative interpretations.
 These practices help solidify what you learn.
 Think of it like going to physiotherapy: if you only exercise during the appointment and never on your own, progress will be slow.
 The same goes for mental health exercises.
 We’ll make a plan that feels doable, and by practicing in real life, you’ll build confidence faster.
 Your therapist is like a coach supporting you every step of the way.

-The bottom line: Therapy for anxiety is collaborative and empowering.
+Therapy for anxiety is collaborative and empowering.
 We’re not here to “analyze” you or make you dependent on therapy forever.
 We’re here to equip you – with understanding, with strategies, with insight – so that you can take your life back from anxiety.
 Many of our clients tell us they feel a weight off their shoulders after just the first session, simply from feeling understood and hopeful again.
 That’s the starting point, and from there, real change happens.

 The therapeutic approaches for Anxiety